ZAF07/tigerlily-e-bakery-api-gateway/README.md

 All requests from the frontend goes through tigerlily-bff, which acts as a middleman proxy to all other services

 ## Prerequisites
-> **IMPORTANT**: Make sure all project repositories are storedd locally in a single folder under $HOME '~/'. his is important for starting all services locally with docker compose later on
+> **IMPORTANT**: Make sure all project repositories are stored locally in a single folder under *$HOME* `~/`. his is important for starting all services locally with docker compose later on

 **Go version 1.17 https://golang.org/dl/ (Go version 1.17.2 specifically)**
 > Note: You can have multiple Go compiler version installed locally and switch between them during development